FociSolutions/github-foundations/organizations/SECRETS.md

 - `organization_action_secrets`: for granting access to organization-level action secrets
 - `organization_codespace_secrets`: for granting access to organization-level codespace secrets
-- `organization_dependabot_secrets` : for granting access to organization-level
+- `organization_dependabot_secrets` : for granting access to organization-level dependabot secrets

 Each of these fields take a list of strings that are the names of the secrets you want to give a repository access to.
 Example usage:
 ```hcl